Lin-jun-xiang/docGPT-langchain/README.md

 2. 🔑Enter your `API_KEY` (optional in Version 3, as you can use the `gpt4free` free model):
    - `OpenAI API KEY`: Ensure you have available usage.
-   - `SERPAPI API KEY`: Required if you want to query content not present in the PDF.
+   - `SERPAPI API KEY`: Required if you want to query content not present in the Document.

-3. 📁Upload a PDF file (choose one method)
+3. 📁Upload a Document file (choose one method)
-    * Method 1: Browse and upload your own `.pdf` file from your local machine.
+    * Method 1: Browse and upload your own `.pdf` or `.docx` file from your local machine.
-    * Method 2: Enter the PDF `URL` link directly.
+    * Method 2: Enter the Document `URL` link directly.

 4. 🚀Start asking questions!